 Image Source: We Are Good

-• Market Trends: By monitoring SoS over time, marketers can identify trends and shifts in consumer interest.
-If a brand’s Share of Search is increasing, it could signal growing market influence or the effectiveness of marketing efforts.
+- Market Trends: By monitoring SoS over time, marketers can identify trends and shifts in consumer interest.
+If a brand’s percentage of searches is increasing, it could signal growing market influence or the effectiveness of marketing efforts.

-• Predictive Power: Some marketers believe that there is a correlation between Share of Search and market performance, with changes in SoS potentially predicting shifts in market share before traditional sales data reflects such changes.
+- Predictive Power: Some marketers believe that there is a correlation between searches and market performance, with changes in SoS potentially predicting shifts in market share before traditional sales data reflects such changes.

-• Predictive Power: Research indicates a strong correlation between a brand’s Share of Search and its future market share.
+- Predictive Power: Research indicates a strong correlation between a brand’s searches and its future market share.
 Tracking changes in SOS can, therefore, serve as an early warning system for brand strategy adjustments.

 What is the difference between Share of Search and Share of Voice?